Michael (Moderator) - 12:59 PM:

 Tim (Evanston, IL) - 1:02 PM:

-I had knee joint replacement surgery (not Northshore) and had pain in my ankle that was a 9.
+I had knee joint replacement surgery (not at NorthShore) and I had pain in my ankle that was a 9.
 It was due to fluid settling in that area.
 Is this common?
-I had 3 physical therapists who had not seen this.
+I had three physical therapists who had not seen this.
 My surgery was Oct.
 10 and the pain is still there but minimal and getting better.

 Sometimes ankle swelling is common after knee replacement surgery and can persist for months without elevation/compression.
 Pain at a high level is less common but may be secondary to "re-aligning" your leg from the knee replacement.
 Often, we don't realize the deformity and tightness in our arthritic knees.

-I would suggest that if getting better, continue with observation and therapy and f/u with your surgeon.
+I would suggest that if it's getting better, continue with observation and therapy and follow up with your surgeon.